labyrinthinesecurity/silhouette/README.md

 WARNING: scanning a large number of SPNs and their groups membership takes a long time, so silhouette.py throttles the number of API calls it makes against Azure. ***Expect the sorting to take at least 2 hours per 10000 SPNs***

 ### Sample output
-Here is what a typical WAR scoring will look like in *sorted_NHIs.csv*:
+Here is what a typical WAR scoring will look like in *sorted_NHIs_timestamp.csv*:

 ```
 pid,name,type,uras,memberships,WAR,blast_radius,D,A